15 Travel F**K UPs

 Oops the wrong Hotel

-Talking about when traveling goes wrong, this time I booked a hotel next to the wrong airport really taught me a lesson: to always look carefully at my boarding pass.
+Talking about when travelling goes wrong, this time I booked a hotel next to the wrong airport really taught me a lesson: to always look carefully at my boarding pass.

 Always check the information